viktorstrate/flat.icns/README.md

 1. Save the icon to `./vectors` as an svg file.

-2. Generate required files, by running `./build.sh` from the terminal.
+2. Generate required files, by running `./build.sh -ai` from the terminal.
 You might need some dependencies for the script to work.

 The easiest way to install the dependencies it with [Homebrew](https://brew.sh/), which you can install from their website.
 After installing Homebrew run the following command from the terminal.

 ```shell
 brew install imagemagick libicns
 ```